yaegassy/coc-volar/README.md

 > scoped packages

-## [IMPORTANT] Enable "Take Over Mode"
+## [IMPORTANT] Enable "Takeover Mode" or use "typescript-vue-plugin"

-In `coc-volar`, please enable and use "Take Over Mode".
-Check the Vue.js documentation for more information on "Take Over Mode".
+In `coc-volar`, please enable and use "Takeover Mode".
+Check the Vue.js documentation for more information on "Takeover Mode".

 - <https://vuejs.org/guide/typescript/overview.html#volar-takeover-mode>

-If you want to use the "TypeScript Vue Plugin" instead of Take Over Mode, install `typescript-vue-plugin` in your project (`npm install typescript-vue-plugin`).
+If you want to use the "TypeScript Vue Plugin" instead of Takeover Mode, install `typescript-vue-plugin` in your project (`npm install typescript-vue-plugin`).
 After installation, add a setting in `tsconfig.json` to use `typescript-vue-plugin`.

 If you do not want to install `typescript-vue-plugin` in the project itself, use the [coc-typescript-vue-plugin](https://github.com/yaegassy/coc-typescript-vue-plugin) extension.